A Basin-Selection Perspective on Grokking via Singular Learning Theory: Background

-\textbf{Closed-form computations of RLCTs} Closed-form learning coefficients (RLCTs) and their bounds have been derived for a limited number of model classes where the singular geometry of the loss surface can be resolved explicitly.
-Examples include: reduced rank regression~\cite{aoyagi2005stochastic}, where the RLCT depends on the input/output dimension of the model and the rank of the underlying regression matrix; non-negative matrix factorisation (NMF)~\cite{hayashi2017upper}, where bounds depend on the matrix dimensions and the effective factorisation rank; and deep architectures with linear and ReLU activations~\cite{aoyagi2024consideration}, where exact learning coefficients have been shown to be bounded as network depth increases.
-To the best of our knowledge, no closed-form results relating to the \textit{local} learning coefficient of quadratic neural networks of the form studied here have been previously established.
+\textbf{Closed-form computations of RLCTs.} Closed-form learning coefficients and their bounds have been derived for a limited number of statistical models where the singular geometry of the loss surface can be resolved explicitly.
+Examples include: reduced rank regression~\cite{aoyagi2005stochastic}, where the RLCT depends on the input/output dimension of the model and the rank of the underlying regression matrix; non-negative matrix factorisation (NMF)~\cite{hayashi2017upper}, where bounds depend on the matrix dimensions and the effective factorisation rank; and deep architectures with linear activations~\cite{aoyagi2024consideration,lehalleur2024geometry}, where learning coefficients have been shown to be bounded as network depth increases.
+To the best of our knowledge, no closed-form analytic formula of any neural networks with non-linear activations have been previously established.